AlcoholRehabHelp Logo

 Can You Get Fired for Drinking on the Job?

-Yes, you can get fired for drinking on the job.
-However, there are laws governing drinking habits and termination.
-These laws affect how an employer can respond to an employee with a drinking problem.
+Yes, you can get fired for drinking on the job or for actions influenced by alcohol.
+However, laws on drinking habits and termination affect how your employer responds to a drinking problem.

 For example, if someone is habitually late for work, they can be terminated.
-Lateness is the reason for termination.
-The cause of their lateness is not the issue—be it because their alarm clock doesn’t work or because they were drinking.
+The cause of their lateness is not an issue, regardless of whether it’s related to drinking.
+However, these laws are getting slightly confusing with the increase in work-from-home jobs.

 The Americans with Disabilities Act (ADA)

-The Americans with Disabilities Act (ADA) protects those with disabilities, including AUD.
+The Americans with Disabilities Act (ADA) protects people with disabilities, including AUD.
 But it applies differently to alcohol addiction and illegal drug use.

-Under the ADA, employers can require employees with addictions to meet the same performance and behavioral standards as other employees.
+Under the ADA, employers can require people with AUD to meet the same performance and behavioral standards as other employees.
 However, they must also grant requests to take leave to enter a rehab program.

 Despite this, employers can still fire employees for drinking on the job if it follows company policies.
-Employment laws protecting those with AUD do not protect you when you drink at work.
+Employment laws protecting those with AUD don’t protect you when you consume alcohol at work.

 Sponsored